tembo-io/website/src/content/blog/2024-06-XX-timeseries-iot/index.md

   GROUP BY 2 ORDER BY 2;
 ```

 But there's still one problem: our data contains these `NULL` values!
-By adding in a call to `locf` (_last observation carried forward_), we can fill all `NULL` entries with the most-recent non-`NULL` entry:
+By adding in a call to `locf`, we can fill all `NULL` entries with the most-recent non-`NULL` entry:

 ```sql
 WITH minute_data AS (